 Together we are using the power of football to improve the lives of vulnerable children across the world.
+In 2018 we co-created Coaching for Life, an ambitious programme harnessing 100 years of Save the Children's child protection expertise and 34 years of Arsenal in the Community's sports for development experience.

 Arsenal have encouraged fans and the public to take part - from former manager Arsène Wenger taking part in a spoof press conference, to star players being revealed as champion den builders.